kiwib1rd1337/cutiescripts/README.md

 e.g. My real-world circumstance where my home internet has native IPv6 connectivity (dual-stack with IPv4 behind CG-NAT), but my mobile connections only support IPv4 (behind SYMMETRIC CG-NAT no less...
 Not even Teredo would work over that!)

 Wireguard should work over the worst of NAT environments, as long as the port isn't blocked (it shouldn't be, unless you are using work/school internet, or a crappy public Wi-Fi.
-I'd advise you use a mobile phone hotspot instead of those for personal use.).
-This script should provide the same fallback IPv6 connectivity when roaming on networks without native IPv6 support, regardless of the technology (3G/4G/5G, 802.11, Ethernet, PPP, Dial-Up, etc... but probably not IPoAC due to severe latency issues.).
+I'd advise you use a mobile phone hotspot or a dedicated mobile hotspot device instead of those for personal use anyway.).
+This script should provide the same fallback IPv6 connectivity when roaming on networks without native IPv6 support, regardless of the technology (3G/4G/5G, 802.11, Ethernet, PPP, Dial-Up, etc... but probably not IPoAC (rfc1149, rfc2549, and rfc6214) due to severe latency issues.).

 This script is run as an unprivileged user (i.e. not root), in a desktop session.
 This is not compatible with most commercial VPN providers, or their software (which often block IPv6 anyway (leak prevention)).
-This is only for IPv6 translation purposes.
+This is only for IPv6 translation purposes, and is not intended to offer any privacy or anonymity whatsoever.

 For this to work, you need an IPv6-enabled wireguard VPN connection configured in NetworkManager, with autoconnect disabled.
 I would advise using a cheap IPv6-capable VPS (Digitalocean, Linode, etc...) for the wireguard server, as long as it has an IPv6 prefix assigned to it.
 If one has sufficient know-how, they can assign a separate IPv6 for each wireguard client.
-If a prefix isn't available, IPv6 NAT (ip6tables MASQUERADE) can be used for simplicity of setup, although this isn't recommended (IPv6 has no shortage of addresses, one can get a 6to4 tunnel for their IPv4-only server if necessary).
+If a prefix isn't available, IPv6 NAT (ip6tables MASQUERADE) can be used for simplicity of setup, although this isn't recommended as it complicates the network topology (IPv6 has no shortage of addresses, one can easily obtain a 6to4 tunnel for their IPv4-only server if necessary).

 Useful resources: https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-debian-11 https://wiki.archlinux.org/title/WireGuard